 - Pyle PYG60 Folding Guitar Stool

-The Gator Frameworks Deluxe Guitar Performance Seat was our top choice in this comparison of the best guitar stools.
+The Gator Frameworks Deluxe Guitar Performance Seat was our top choice of best guitar stool balancing price and performance.
 It offers an unparalleled level of adjustment and customization, making a great choice for players of all shapes and sizes.
 It’s a comfortable stool with superb ergonomics that is purpose-built for guitarists.

 Our winner of the best budget guitar stool was the Performance Tool W85011 Bar Stool.
 While it’s not specifically made for guitarists, it definitely feels as though it was.
 It’s rock solid and offers a sturdy base with a perfectly positioned footrest.
 Pneumatic adjustment increases convenience and comfort, and it comes in at an unbelievably low price.

-The K&M Performance Stool took our Editor’s Choice award.
+The K&M Performance Stool took our overall Editor’s Choice award for best guitar stool on the market today.
 The bicycle saddle style seat allows for hours of playing in incredible comfort.
 It offers multiple areas of adjustment which lends a bespoke feel unlike any other stool.
 Not only is it comfortable, but it’s also extremely robust – you can tell that this was built to a standard, not a price.

 There are some key features that distinguish good guitar stools from those that are simply not suitable.
 You should also note that a stool doesn’t necessarily have to be specifically designed for guitarists to be a great chair for playing guitar!